Pdegel01/Magnetic-Turbulence-in-the-Solar-Wind/README.md

 # Magnetic-Turbulence-in-the-Solar-Wind
-Projet of M2 SSA - Magnetic Turbulence in the Solar Wind - LPC2E
+Project of M2 SSA - Magnetic Turbulence in the Solar Wind - LPC2E

             ---  IMPORTANT  ---